blusewill/TwitchChatTTS/README.md

     "TARGET_CHANNEL": "blusewill",
     "Language": "zh-TW",
     "Speed": "1.2"
+    "Ignored_user": ["Nightbot", "Moobot", "StreamElements", "Streamlabs", "Fossabot"]
 ```

 `TARGET_CHANNEL`

 The Channel you're going to join to read the Chat

 `Language`

 The language you're going to use for TTS

 Check the [gTTS Documentation](https://gtts.readthedocs.io/en/latest/module.html#languages-gtts-lang) for the language you can currently use

 `Speed`

 The TTS Talking Speed.

 Note : Require [ffmpeg](https://ffmpeg.org) to work

+`Ignored_user`

+The user that is going to be ignored in TTS function.